reelgirly/Flex-2-15-Haswell-/GUIDE.md

 **SSDT-10.dsl**
 - [syn] Remove _DSM methods

-If all files compiled without errors, open terminal pointing to the folder where all files located and compile them all at once by using "iasl *.dsl"
+>If all files compiled without errors:
+> - Open terminal pointing to the folder where all files located and compile them all at once by using "iasl *.dsl"

-Now copy only your **patched AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.
+> - And copy only your **patched AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.
+> - Or save them OneByOne with MaciASL as AML to /EFI/CLOVER/ACPI/patched

-You should have there:
+**You should have at /EFI/CLOVER/ACPI/patched:**

 > - DSDT.aml
 - SSDT-0.aml